Gauravonthemixx/TCGA-BRCA-Analysis-Using-Machine-Learning-Techniques/README.md

 * We have used unsupervised learning methods like clustering on gene expression dataset to find potential patterns in the genomic data.

 * Clusters are used to improve supervised learning models and increase their predictive capabilities.

+## ⌛ Dataset:

+* To retrieve the data, we have used a R package called TCGAbiolinks.
+Package is freely and easily accessible in the Bioconductor Project at http://bioconductor.org/packages/TCGAbiolinks.

+* Clinical and gene expression data is prepared using GDC query using TCGAbiolinks package in BCR.Biotab format.